 "There are many stories of how these can go badly.
 Please speak with your lawyers or persons who are trained and specialise in such work," she says.

-Source: The Sunday Times © Singapore Press Holdings Limited.
+Source: This article first appeared in The Sunday Times © Singapore Press Holdings Limited.
 Permission required for reproduction.